ehrpg/qstar/qstar.md

   of personality and his ability to lead.
 It is mostly used in social interactions between characters and NPCs.

 Abilities have ranks going from 1 to 10.
-Five (5) is the average, confering neither a benefit now a drawback.
+Five (5) is the average, conferring neither a benefit nor a drawback.
 Every point below or above five grants an additional benefit.
 This benefit is called ability modifier:

 |Ability  | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10